FAQEED penaltiesEU

 Does the EU Energy Efficiency Directive set a single penalties table?

-• Use Article 32 for the Directive-level rule: penalties are created and implemented through Member State national provisions.
+• Use for the Directive-level rule: penalties are created and implemented through Member State national provisions.

 • Do not publish or rely on country-specific fine amounts unless the relevant national law source has been checked.

-• Tie any enforcement assessment to the exact national EED obligation at issue: threshold assessment, certified energy management system, energy audit, action plan, annual-report publication, authority filing, or data-centre reporting where relevant.
+• Tie any enforcement assessment to the exact national duty at issue: threshold information, certified energy management system, energy audit, action plan, annual-report publication, authority filing, public-body duty, or data-centre reporting.

 Citations